ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 # Tutorial: Deploy a Watson NLP Model to KServe ModelMesh Serving
 [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving) is a Kubernetes-based platform for realtime serving of ML/DL models, optimized for high volume/density use cases.
 Utilization of available system resources is maximized via intelligent management of in-memory model data across clusters of deployed Pods, based on usage of those models over time.
 Leveraging existing third-party model servers, a number of standard ML/DL model formats are supported out-of-the box with more to follow: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM, OpenVINO IR.
 It can also be extended to support custom runtimes with arbitrary model formats, such as Watson NLP runtime.

-This tutorial will walk you through the steps to deploy Watson NLP models to a KServe ModelMesh Serving sandbox environment on [IBM Technology Zone](https://techzone.ibm.com/).
+This tutorial will walk you through the steps to deploy Watson NLP models to a KServe ModelMesh Serving sandbox environment on [IBM Technology Zone](https://techzone.ibm.com/) (or TechZone in short).

 ## Prerequisites
 - Access to a KServe ModelMesh Serving sandbox environment on IBM Technology Zone